Life is about beginnings and endings~ an ebb and flow of releasing & binding, letting go & holding close and transitions & transformations.

 I welcomed the opportunity to become a licensed marriage officiant for the province of Ontario in 2012 and expanded my services by graduating as a Certified Life-Cycle Celebrant® in early 2013 from the Celebrant Foundation & Institute with a focus on funeral and end-of-life celebrations.
 As a result of this intensive celebrant training and designation, I specialize in the creation and implementation of ceremonies to mark life’s transitions and important events from the start of life to the end of life and everything in between.
 I apply “gold standard services,” a quality outlined by the Celebrant Foundation and Institute, to assure my clients that every ceremony I create will be meaningful and memorable.

-As a recent (April 2016) graduate of the Beyond Yonder Virtual School for Community Deathcaring in Canada, I aim to educate and support my community in the reclamation of family-centred death care.
+A graduate (April 2016) of the Beyond Yonder Virtual School for Community Deathcaring in Canada, I aim to educate and support my community in the reclamation of family-centred death care.
 Combining my education with my celebrant skills, I offer ceremony and rituals to help individuals, families and communities cope with loss, trauma, death and grief.
-I look forward to my new role as facilitator for the Beyond Yonder Virtual School for Community Deathcaring in Canada and to offering a new end-of-life preparation course for members of the community in early 2017.
+As a new facilitator for the Beyond Yonder Virtual School for Community Deathcaring in Canada, I share my knowledge and insight on the role celebrant skills and death rituals play in community death caring.
+I am excited to launch my new end-of-life preparation course, Ready Or Not, for members of the community in early 2017.